conda/ceps/cep-????.md

 #### `__win`

 This virtual package MUST be present when the target platform is `win-*`.
 The version MUST be set to the first three numeric components of the Windows build version, formatted as `{major}.{minor}.{build}`.
-If the version cannot be estimated (e.g. because the target platform does not match the native platform), the fallback value MUST be set to `0`.
+If the version cannot be estimated (e.g. because the target platform does not match the native platform), the tool MUST set the version to a default value of its choice.

+The version MUST be overridable with the `CONDA_OVERRIDE_WIN` environment variable if set to a non-empty value that can be parsed as a version string.
+The environment variable MUST be ignored when the target platform is not `win-*`.

 The build string MUST be `0`.

-The string `{major}.{minor}.{build}` can be obtained from:
+> The version string `{major}.{minor}.{build}` can be obtained from:
+>

-- Python's `platform.win32_ver()`
+> - Python's `platform.win32_ver()`
-- CMD's `ver`
+> - CMD's `ver`
 - Powershell's `[System.Environment]::OSVersion.Version`, `(Get-CimInstance Win32_OperatingSystem).version`
-- The command `wmic os get version`
+> - The command `wmic os get version`

-The version MUST be overridable with the `CONDA_OVERRIDE_WIN` environment variable.
-If this environment variable is set to the empty string `""`, then the `__win` virtual package MUST NOT be present.
-The environment variable MUST be ignored when the target platform is not `win-*`.

 ## Potential future work